-What’s your responsibility when it comes to moderating comments on your blog?
+What’s your responsibility when it comes to moderating comments on your WordPress blog?
 If you’ve been following along with the InMotion Hosting blog, you probably have a great website that’s difficult to ignore. 😉

 That means you must be getting a lot of comments from your readers.
 Comments are a great measure of success for a blog.
 It means that your readers are engaged by your content and found time to share their thoughts.
 You must be doing something right.